-LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use hysical Constraints integration with adjacents sites reference LAA221, LAA022, LAA072, LAA138.
+LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use integration with adjacents sites reference LAA221, LAA022, LAA072, LAA138.
 Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA022 Retford Land at Bigsby Road 34.11 612 Agriculture The Highway Authority will require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA022 Retford Land at Bigsby Road 34.11 612 Agriculture The Highway Authority will require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance.
 As well as considering the availability of public and sustainable transport facilities in the area, the capacity of the Longholme Road and Tiln Lane junctions with the A620 will need to be assessed and possibly beyond The development should be integrated with site reference LAA012, LAA221, LAA072, LAA038 and include multiple points of access to evenly distribute traffic including an improved "The Drive", Bigsby Road, and Palmer Road.
 Adjoins a LWS.
 Partly within FZ2.
 A sequential and exceptions test would need to demonstrate that the site is suitable if taken forward.
 Contrary to NPPF and BDC Core Strategy regarding development in a high risk flood area.
 Parts of the site are potentially suitable subject to an appropriate scheme which would address landscape impact, highway constraints, and flood risk/drainage.
 Popular location/bouyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
 Greenfield site Development has the potential to have adverse impact on the landscape.
 The site is located in the setting of two Grade II listed buildings; Moorgate House to the west and Whitsunday Pie Lock to the east.
 In addition, further information is required to evaluate the archaeological potential of the site in order to determine an appropriate mitigation strategy.
 Available Suitability is dependent on the outcome of a landscape assessment and impact on heritage assets.
 Suitability would also be dependent on the outcome of a sequential test and, if necessary an exceptions test.
 Reasonable Alternative.
 Discounted at Stage 3.
-See Appendix B LAA012, LAA022, LAA539 Retford Land at Bigsby Road and Longholme Road 39.2 347 Agriculture scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Adjoins a LWS.
-Partly within FZ2.
-A sequential and exceptions test would need to demonstrate that the site is suitable if taken forward.
-Contrary to NPPF and BDC Core Strategy regarding development in a high risk flood area.
+See Appendix B LAA012, LAA022, LAA539 Retford Land at Bigsby Road and Longholme Road 39.2 347 Agriculture The Highway Authority will require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance.
+As well as considering the availability of public and sustainable transport facilities in the area, the capacity of the Longholme Road and Tiln Lane junctions with the A620 will need to be assessed and sequential and exceptions test would need to demonstrate that Contrary to NPPF and BDC Core Strategy regarding development in a high risk flood area.
 Parts of the site are potentially suitable subject to an appropriate scheme which would address landscape impact, highway constraints, and flood risk/drainage.
 Popular location/buoyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
 Greenfield Site Development has the potential to have adverse impact on the landscape.
 The site is located in the setting of two Grade II listed buildings; Moorgate House to the west and Whitsunday Pie Avalaible Potentially suitable if landscape impact and highway standards can be satisfactorily addressed.
 Suitability is dependent on the outcome of a landscape assessment and impact on heritage assets.
 Suitability would also be dependent on the outcome of a sequential test and, if Reasonable Alternative.
 Discounted at Stage 3 See Appendix B